pcko1/tradingview-crypto-signals/README.md

 docker run -it -p 8002:6666 pcko1/tvcs:latest --pairs BTCUSDT,ETHBTC,LINKUSDT --interval 1h --exchange BINANCE
 ```

-After the server starts, you can access the results at http://localhost/8002.
+After the server starts, you can access the results at http://localhost/8002 and a `GET` request refreshes them.

 The results are in JSON format and the timestamp is UTC: